mshilts1/micro4R/README.md

 #> Removed 3 samples with zero total counts (or frequency).
 #> Warning in .is_contaminant(seqtab, conc = conc, neg = neg, method = method, :
 #> Some batches have very few (<=4) samples.
 #> [1] "No contaminants were detected.
-Exiting function."
+Exiting function and returning your original ASV and taxa tables."
 ```

 You’ll see several messages, including one at the bottom that tells us
 “No contaminants were detected.
+Exiting function and returning your
-Exiting function.”
-With real data, you
+original ASV and taxa tables.”
+With real data with proper controls, you
 should not expect to ever see this message.
 Our example data set was
-just too stupidly small for `decontam` to work properly.
+just too stupidly small for `decontam` to work properly!

 So that I can demonstrate `decontam` actually doing something, we’ll
 deliberately “contaminate” the ASV table with the `contaminate()`